-You can find many wheelchair accessible walkways along the beach, some going right out onto the sand, but you will also find beach wheelchairs in case you want to venture further.
-I have spent many summers in Santa Cruz, but I also love it in the winter too as the ocean swells are very active and fun to watch, plus, crowds tend to be much smaller everywhere.
+You can find wheelchair accessible walkways along the beach, some going right onto the sand.
+Beach wheelchairs are available too in case you want to venture further.
+I have spent many summer days in Santa Cruz, and love visiting in the winter too when the ocean waves are big.
 Come travel to the City of Santa Cruz in your wheelchair!

 Shared Adventures is a non-profit that organizes accessible outdoor activities in Santa Cruz.

 Accessible Ocean Walkways

 West Cliff Drive has a 3-mile, wheelchair accessible path that runs right along the ocean cliffs of Santa Cruz.
 Occasionally there are small dips, but with a little speed in a manual wheelchair they are no trouble at all and no trouble with a power wheelchair.
 This accessible trail starts at the Natural Bridges State Beach and Park, and then loops around to overlook the Santa Cruz Beach Boardwalk and Municipal Wharf.
 West Cliff Drive has endless photo opportunities of gorgeous ocean views unique to the California coastline, so even if you spend a couple of minutes in this area, it’s worth it.